 I’m a second-year PhD student in Electrical and Computer Engineering at the University of Illinois Urbana-Champaign, advised by Prof. Melkior Ornik at the LEADCAT group.

 I am broadly interested in problems in control, learning and optimization.
-I am currently focused on optimal control and reachability for systems whose dynamics are affected by adversaries.
-In relation to this, I am thinking about (though not yet actively working on!) guaranteeing safety and resilience in adversarial environments.
+I am currently focused on optimal control and reachability for systems whose dynamics are affected by system faults or adversaries.
+In relation to this, I am working on guaranteeing resilience, safety, and optimality for nonlinear systems in such environments.

-You can find a short CV here, and my Google Scholar page here.
+You can find my CV here, and my Google Scholar page here.

 Contact: 360 Coordinated Science Laboratory, Urbana, IL 61801, USA.